 Nashville has a comfortable climate most of the time.
 Avoid January and February since even a minor snowfall tends to shut down the entire city, and be aware that temperatures and humidity soar here in July and August.
-Other than that, you’re good!
+Luckily this year, those are the months that seem to be the safest to travel.
+Kind of perfect, right?

 Need a hotel room?
 Not a problem.
-Nashville has become so popular with tourists lately that hotels are popping up everywhere.
+Nashville has become so popular with tourists in the past few years that hotels are popping up everywhere.
 The most important consideration is which part of town you choose as your home base.

 Downtown Nashville has plenty of hotel options, but be aware if you stay downtown that when the sun goes down on Lower Broadway (the downtown tourist district’s main drag), the area becomes one big party zone.
 And, while I wouldn’t call it unsafe, your children may see and hear some things they’ve never seen and heard before.
 Another downside if you have a car is mandatory valet parking at downtown hotels, which costs anywhere from $35-$40 per night.